 Care must be taken to make sure that the quantities of organic or inorganic components added to the water do not make the mixture a mixed waste.
 Even small amounts of substances, when combined with nonhazardous materials, may result in a mixed waste.
 A solution containing as little as 6% methanol in water is a mixed waste.

-Consult with the Radiation Safety Office before adding any organic material to aqueous waste.
+Consult with the Office of Radiation Safety before adding any organic material to aqueous waste.
 Aqueous liquid waste will normally consist of aqueous phase extractions from experiments and the first rinsing of radioactive material containers.

 Biological waste primarily consists of animal carcasses, bedding, and excrement.
 It may also include specimens in vials or containers.
 Waste containing biological (excluding animal carcasses), pathogenic, or infectious material or equipment (e.g., syringes, test tubes, capillary tubes) used to handle such material, shall be treated to reduce, to the maximum extent practicable, the potential hazard from the non-radiological materials.